Modern Jazz Artists We're Listening To

 Trumpeter Gerald Bailey has bite.
 His sound isn’t just pretty melodies — it’s angular, rhythmic, and restless, like a boxer circling in the ring.
 He writes with the precision of someone who knows exactly when to jab and when to pull back.

-His 2025 record Gross Means is a stunner.
+His 2025 record Gross Means, released on the ever-stellar Potions Music, is a stunner.
 “Sandboxing” and “Bench Seat” are taut, infectious, and muscular in their delivery.
-You can hear his Chicago roots in the urgency of the playing, but also his sense of fun — his songs never overstay their welcome.
 Among this crop of modern jazz artists, Bailey’s music is direct and unflinching, but still playful.

 Matthew Halsall’s music is meditative and immersive.
 His trumpet floats gently over warm textures, often in spiritual jazz arrangements that lean on repetition and delicate harmonic shifts.
 There’s a serene quality to his compositions, like music designed for introspection.